jodastephen/railmodel/CR2-SWLondon.md

 * CR2 changing to Northern (City) Southbound at AGL in 44-47m at 6tph (+6m)
 * CR2 changing to District at VIC in 45-47m at 6tph (+6m)
 * TWI-WAT changing to Northern (West End) at WAT changing to District at CHX in 50-56m at 4tph (+13m)
+* TWI-WAT changing to Victoria at VXH changing to District at VIC in 51-56m at 4tph (+14m)

 From Kingston to Moorgate (11m better)
 --------------------------------------